SiteRelEnby/anduril2/README.md

 //#define USE_BEACON_ON_CONFIG //in beacon mode, 2H to set on time - each blink is 100ms.
 //#define USE_BEACON_BRIGHTNESS_RAMP //in beacon mode, 3/4H to ramp brightness up/down

+//#define 2C_TURBO_ALWAYS_USE_SINGLE_CHANNEL //ignore 7H turbo config on dual channel lights and always go to single channel at 100%.
 ```

 # UI reference